1. Does your studio provide code for your designs?

-We are often asked this question on different stages of design process as well as when we present various concepts.
+We are often asked this question on different stages of the design process as well as when we present various concepts.
 And the answer is that we DON’T provide any service of coding and development.
-At the present stage of our work Tubik Studio is positioned as only-design studio providing diversity of directions in the field.
-For the time of our practice we have had loads of various tasks on UI/UX design, responsive web design, design of logos, illustrations, icons, interface animation.
+At the present stage of our work Tubik Studio is positioned as an only-design studio providing a diversity of directions in the field.
+For the time of our practice, we have had loads of various tasks on UI/UX design, responsive web design, design of logos, illustrations, icons, interface animation.
 Studio work is formed in such a scheme so that designers could not only work on the actual projects but also improve and polish their skills, follow the latest trends in design, master the newest soft and hardware.
-We have the multifunctional team of designers, able to accomplish the assingments on design of different complexity.
+We have the multifunctional team of designers, able to accomplish the assignments on the design of different complexity.
 However, for the time being, we have no developers on board.
 Today we are concentrated only on the wide variety of design tasks.

 Tubik Studio designers discussing design in process

 However, solving different design tasks we provide not only visual solutions but also a necessary set of descriptions and guides so that developers assigned to the task could use them on the stage of coding.
 Also, we carefully study and follow existing guidelines of design for iOS and Android to create the options of design which would not only satisfy the user and customer but enable the efficient process of concept code development.